 You can click on any of the app instance IDs to view more details.

-For example, the report shows the total events that were triggered, the location of the user, the time stamp for each event, and more.
+For example, the report shows the total number of events that were triggered, the user’s location, the time stamp for each event, and more.

 View User ID Data in Universal Analytics